 The major influencers on the client company’s choice to purchase our outplacement services are:

-IMPROVED EMPLOYEE MORAL, MOTIVATION & PRODUCTIVITY
+IMPROVED EMPLOYEE MORALE, MOTIVATION & PRODUCTIVITY

 66% of surveyed employers feel outplacement support improves morale, motivation, and productivity during times of change for current employees not affected directly by a layoff.
 Recent research shows that there is a correlation between declines in work performance and the negative climate produced by layoffs, often referred to as “layoff survivor syndrome”.
 Layoffs not only create stress for workers who are laid off, but also for those co-workers who remain behind (Sirota Survey Intelligence).